Skip to main content

 Prior to his PhD, Arnout worked at the Institute for Environmental Studies in Amsterdam where he worked on projects around Payments for Ecosystem Services and hydro-economic modelling.

-Since completing his PhD, he has been employed by UNEP-World Conservation Monitoring Centre, the biodiversity assessment arm of the United Nations Environment Programme, based in Cambridge, UK.
+In addition to his role at King's, he also holds a position as Senior Ecosystem Services Scientist at the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) the biodiversity assessment arm of the United Nations Environment Programme, based in Cambridge, UK.

 Research

-• Climate and land-use change impacts on water resources
+• Agriculture, land use change and climate change impacts on water and ecosystems

 • Biodiversity conservation and ecosystem services